 Considerations for building embedded UIs on MCUs

 On the other side of the coin, we've also seen different types of processor configurations called MCUs.
-What's an MCU as compared to an MPU?
-The difference here is the C. It's a controller.
-It's a microcontroller.
-It tends to be a much simpler system, a system that tends to be much more integrated.
-Where an MPU relied on a lot of peripheral support, memory controllers, I/O controllers, potentially even external graphics configurations and boards.
+What's an MCU in comparison to an MPU?
+The difference here is the C. It's a controller or microcontroller.
+It tends to be a much simpler system that tends to be much more integrated.
+Whereas an MPU or microprocessor relied on a lot of peripheral support, memory controllers, I/O controllers, and sometimes even external graphics configurations and boards.
 An MCU tends to be fully integrated.
 It brings all that functionality together in a simpler configuration for you to build into your product, but it also tends to be much more single-purposed, right?
 It doesn't run a variety of different applications all simultaneously, it tends to run just one thing.

 Thomas explaining control systems on products that use embedded UI displays.

-However, if we think about the type of applications that we’re running.
-If we think about HVAC, or when we think about air conditioning, when we think about control systems, there's been a shift.
-And so here are two types of products that we might be seeing in the market today that could be using an MCU controller.
-What's different about these systems?
-Well, you'll notice that they are very focused on I/O control.
+If we think about the type of applications that we’re running, like an HVAC or air conditioning - with control systems, there's been a shift.
+Here are two types of products that we see in the market today that could be using an MCU controller.
+You’ll notice that they are very focused on I/O control.
 A coffee maker, used to monitor the I/O, do measurements, do data collection or reading, but ultimately it's a very single-purpose type of device.
-Similarly, is this air filtration system that’s very sophisticated, but also single-purpose - not a general purpose type of application.
-What's interesting here is this aspect of these products, right?
+Similarly, is an air filtration system that’s very sophisticated, but also single-purpose.

 Coffee maker prototype using an MCU; including an embedded UI display.

-These are embedded products that have integrated a LCD display into their configuration and if they're running on an MCU configuration, what does that mean?
-Well, as soon as you start putting a display on it, one of your big requirements is the requirement for memory.
-And so if we were to take this tiny little display here, it might be a little difficult to see through the Web interaction here, but let's assume that it's 128 by 120 pixels.
-It's a relatively small display.
-That display, if it was using a full 32-bit color (full red, green, blue alpha channels) would use roughly 64K of RAM, right?
-That needs to be available to the system.
-And if you were a simple system and you don't have integrated memory, that's a big chunk to pull out of your chip's core.
-So this is why it's typically being the realm of MPUs.
+These are embedded products that have integrated a LCD display into their configuration and if they're running on an MCU configuration, that means as soon as you start putting a display on it, one of your big requirements is memory.
+If we were to take this tiny little display, let's assume that it's 128 by 120 pixels, it’s a relatively small display.
+That display, if it was using a full 32-bit color (full red, green, blue alpha channels) would use roughly 64K of RAM.
+That memory amount needs to be available to the system.
+If you were a simple system and you don't have integrated memory, that's a big chunk to pull out of your chip's core.
+This is why it's typically the realm of MPUs.

 Memory optimization in embedded systems on MCUs